 Screening, confiscation and searching pupils

 It is not usual for staff to need to search or screen pupils.
-Should such an occasion arise in the future the school would work in line with the DfE guidance published in 2012 ‘Screening, Searching and Confiscation.’
+The Executive Headteacher and teaching staff have the right to search any pupils' belongings if they have reasonable grounds to believe they are hiding any items which should be confiscated since they are harmful or inappropriate.
+School works in line with DfE guidance published in 2012 ‘Screening, Searching and Confiscation.’

 Power to discipline beyond the school gate